Emily Pickering Pedersen

 Joseph Gaudard, graduated July 2019: Carbon ecosystem-atmosphere exchange in arctic tundra in response to environmental changes

-Simone Windfeldt-Schmidt: The effects of enhanced precipitation and phosphorus addition on carbon dioxide and methane fluxes from a heath tundra in Greenland
+Simone Windfeldt-Schmidt, graduated March 2021: The effects of enhanced precipitation and phosphorus addition on carbon dioxide and methane fluxes in heath tundra in Greenland

 4th conference of the Nordic Society Oikos, Reykjavik, Iceland, March 2020: Foraging deeply: depth-specific plant nitrogen uptake in a high arctic permafrost ecosystem